Paulescu/Paulescu/README.md

 I am always up for new ideas and problems.

-We should all be this happy.

-Whatever we do.

-I guess this is the whole point of life.

 If you want to stay up to date with my latest courses and blogs...

 👉🏽 Subscribe to the [datamachines newsletter](https://datamachines.xyz/subscribe/).